StefanManoil/Futurama-Space-Invaders/README.md

 # Futurama-Space-Invaders
-A fun game I made in Java.
+A fun space invaders game I made using Java.